ssshanashok/myproject/README.md

     ->  Check URL https://ip:8444 in browser

 Note : If the URL's are not working means there is a problem with keystore file.
-Please do below stpes to get the keystore from container
+Please do below steps to get the keystore from container

 	  Step1 : Start the continer with -d
 	  Step2 : Command to download (docker cp containerid:/usr/local/tomcat/conf/key/keystore .)